 a tour of the sewers finding somewhere offering wonderful views of the city.
-Here some suggestions:
+Here some suggestions.

 The Donauturm (Danube Tower)

 This purpose-built viewing tower stands in a big park near the Danube river, so you get clear views across the entire city and beyond.
 It’s Austria’s tallest building, with fast lifts taking you up to a 360° viewing platform.
-As a bonus, there’s a revolving restaurant and coffee house up there, too.
-(More info)

 The Giant Ferris Wheel